 If you don’t like Mexican food, you can get a Fries snack at Papa Loca.

 This is where you can find most of the thrill rides along with many arcade games.
 This includes physical challenges like rock climbing, basketball, and rope ladder crawl.

-On this rollercoaster, you will start your trip going backwards through some loops then reverse directions to go back through the station for another set of loops.
-You will then be sent backwards yet again to come to rest at the station.
+On this rollercoaster, you will start your trip going back through some loops then reverse directions to go back through the station for another set of loops.
+You will then be sent backward yet again to come to rest at the station.

 Your ride will last about 1.5 minutes and you feel like a boomerang at the end of the ride.

 Have you ever fantasized about running the Niagara Falls in a barrel?
 Probably not, but if you go on this ride you will come very close to doing so.

 It starts as a typical water ride, riding a log through a stream of water, but the final plunge is nothing but typical.
 Your log boat will be plunging from a height of 115 feet at a very sharp 75-degree angle.
 This is 34-foot shy of the Niagara Falls height.

 Note: Perilous Plunge will be closing for good on Sept 3 to make way for a new ride.